 She is a popular speaker on the international conference circuit, and has spoken throughout the UK, Europe and the Middle East for clients such as diverse as Microsoft, Novartis Royal Bank of Scotland and Accenture.
 She is also a popular choice for trade associations and government bodies such as Business Link, IoD and the CBI and has had widespread coverage in the media.

 In 2005 she found time to set up a new business – Skinny Candy – a range of natural sugar free sweets such as cola bottles, chocolate raisins etc which are now stocked in a range of department stores and shops around the country, and is tipped to become another success.
 With the launch of the new company Sahar’s had to go back to basics and is indeed practicing what she preaches, putting into practice the lessons from her speeches.
-It has already been listed as ‘whats HOT!’ in Tatler and described as ‘a winner’ by Rosie Boycott in ES magazine.
-Click here to read a recent interview Sahar gave to Growing Business magazine.
+It was listed as ‘whats HOT!’ in Tatler and described as ‘a winner’ by Rosie Boycott in ES magazine.

 Other achievements include being named a ‘Pioneer to the life of the nation’ by Her Majesty The Queen, listed in the 100 Most Influential Women in Britain by the Daly Mail, 20 most powerful women in Britain by Independent on Sunday and has been on the cover of countless business magazines and supplements including Management Today, Director, Business 550 and The Observer.
 She’s also a regular contributor to the media with appearances on media appearances include CNN Business Breakfast, BBC2, Radio 4, LBC, Radio 5 and BBC London amongst many others.